UrbanDS/GIS-KG/README.md

 ---
 ## Install
-To be updated.
-We will release our data and code after acceptance of the paper.
-Most of the front end can be directly access.
-But there is no backend service right now.
+Download the data from https://drive.google.com/file/d/1xCiJacmdRp1RSsbjTW4Equ9Fl3MeQ1aL/view?usp=sharing Most of the front end can be directly access.
+The backend can be installed following the link above.
 The data is updated on March-27-2020

 ---